tonethar/IGME-330-Master/notes/demo-web-audio-1.md

 	// 6 - hook up the <audio> element to the analyserNode sourceNode.connect(analyserNode);

-	// 7 - here we connect to the destination i.e. the speakers
+	// 7 - connect to the destination i.e. the speakers
 	analyserNode.connect(audioCtx.destination);

 	update();